GeethanjaliM25/Mobile-Price-Prediction/README.md

 ## 🎯 Problem Statement

-Given various mobile specifications such as battery power, RAM, camera quality, screen size, and processor details, the goal is to **predict the mobile phone price range** accurately using Machine Learning classification algorithms.
+Given various mobile specifications such as battery power, RAM, camera quality, screen size, and processor details, the goal is to **predict the mobile phone price range** accurately using Machine Learning classification algorithms..

 ---